devashish0407/curd-api/README.md

 # Task API

-A simple CRUD API for managing a to-do list, built with Node.js and Express.
+A simple CRUD API for managing a to-do list, built with Node.js and Express as part of my internship coursework (Week 2, Assignment 1).
 Data is stored in memory (resets when the server restarts).

 ## Endpoints